Witchcraft in ancient Greece and Rome

-Introduction

 The earliest evidence of attitudes toward witchcraft in Europe can be traced back to ancient Greece.
 The concepts of witchcraft in both ancient Greece and Rome invite exploration, as they are intertwined with cultural identities, political dynamics, and gendered stereotypes.
 Those labeled as "witches" engaged with magic in ways that reflected broader societal norms and anxieties.

 Historical overview

 Both ancient Greeks and Romans turned to magic to enhance their daily lives, especially when conventional solutions failed.
 In a society marked by complex and competitive erotic relationships, there is substantial evidence that both cultures envisioned and practiced magic to address their dilemmas.
 These ranged from simple physical desires to the intricate social dynamics underlying personal interactions, highlighting magic's pervasive role in navigating relationships.

 From the 8th to the 5th century BCE, practitioners known as goêtes engaged in various forms of magic, including divination, spellcasting, and invoking supernatural entities.
 During this time, witches were often viewed as women wielding powerful potions, requiring extensive knowledge of herbs and rituals.
 Notably, there are no recorded condemnations of magic in Greek texts before 450 BCE.